 If you love a good ghost story, you’ve come to the right place.
 Santa Fe is filled with spirits rumored to roam the streets and historic buildings, including those housing some revered restaurants.
 From La Llorona, the weeping woman in white who eternally searches for her lost children, to the headless horseman who rides, sword in hand, along Alto Street to the river, the ghosts who haunt Santa Fe are legendary.
-If you haven’t yet met any, here are a few haunts to to check out this Halloween season, when the veil between the worlds grows thin and our interest in these spectral spirits peaks.
+Here are a few haunts to check out during dinner this Halloween season, when the veil between the worlds grows thin and our interest in these spectral spirits peaks.

 At Luminaria, the signature tortilla soup will give comfort, studded with grilled chicken and corn and served with avocado and cilantro.
 Or, start with chicken-fried seasonal forest mushrooms with Parmesan and a house buttermilk dip because chicken-fried anything is good for the soul.
 For sustenance, try the herb-crusted lamb T-bone with charred eggplant, cherry tomatoes and fregula sarda, or honey glazed duck with lavender, potatoes, glazed baby carrots, grilled peach, Calvados demi-glace and seared foie gras.

-For more thrills and chills, visit the boutique Drury Plaza Hotel, housed in what was St. Vincent’s Hospital, built in 1853.
-After a young boy died in Room 311 following a car accident, nurses said they could hear his cries, so the room was sealed off.
+The warm and inviting atmosphere of the elegant Drury Plaza Hotel belies the haunted history of the building it occupies.
+This spot once was home to St. Vincent’s Hospital, built in 1853.
+After a boy died in Room 311, following a car accident, nurses reportedly heard his anguished cries, so the room was sealed off.
 Other ghostly activity includes the sound of someone running down a hallway, voices in the basement, loud banging noises and the eerie sense of being touched by unseen hands.
 Some locals say that this phenomenon is connected to Native American spirits involved in the Pueblo Revolt of 1680, when a church on the site was destroyed.
-Though now closed, the restaurant Eloisa used to occupy the hospital’s morgue.

 Out in the historic mining town of Madrid, the entire place reportedly is haunted.
 La Llorona has been seen wandering the canyons and the ghost of a cowboy escorts a Spanish lady down main street.
 Other entities that haunt the town have been seen at the historic Mine Shaft Tavern, where doors swing open and shut, glasses mysteriously fly across the bar then break on the floor, and the sounds of partying continue long after the place closes down.
-Patrons have reported seeing someone else’s face looking back at them from the mirrors in the restrooms, and a former waitress there said she was regularly greeted by a spirit who would stroke her check and if she didn’t reply with a “Good morning,” it would push her or take coffee cups out of her hands.
+Patrons have even reported seeing someone else’s face looking back at them from the mirrors in the restrooms.

 The Mine Shaft Tavern is equally popular among the living, who gather here for live music, melodrama performances and great roadhouse fare, including the Santa Fe Green Chile Cheeseburger Smackdown People’s Choice winner, the MadChile Burger, made with roasted Hatch Green Chile and a battered and fried Hatch Chile along with aged cheddar and chipotle Dijonnaise on a brioche bun.
 Or try the BBQ pork or brisket sandwich, enchilada plate and mac’n’cheese.
 For dessert, the chocolate toffee Kahlua mousse cake will hit the spot.
-Keep alert in case some spirit tries to stroke your cheek or stare you down in the bathroom mirror.
+Keep alert in case some spirit tries to stare you down in the bathroom.

 For more information about haunted sites in Santa Fe and around the state, click here.This article was posted by Cheryl Fallstead